AaronAcerboni/tileset.js/README.md

 requested tileset.
 This is useful as this can be used with the tile size to slice from the tileset.

-- `tileset`: One of the keys specified in config.tilesets.
 - `tileNumber`: An integer representing the desired tile to use (see Usage).
 - `config`: a config to use or use over the previously set config.
-If config properties were previously set, then setting specific properties in the config object is possible.
+If config properties were previously set, then setting only specific properties in the config object is possible.

 ### Further development ideas